You are here

 The student must:

-- GRE or GMAT test scores are not required for the application but are encouraged for programs in which these scores can ijndicate the high academic qualities of the student.
+- GRE or GMAT test scores are not required for the application but are encouraged for programs in which these scores can indicate the high academic qualities of the student.

-Presidential Fellowships.
+Presidential Fellowships are awarded for demonstration of excellence and are research-based.
 In general, eligibility for the Presidential Fellowship is limited to doctoral (PhD and DMA) students.
 However, students in three-year terminal degree programs, such as the Master of Fine Arts (MFA), who are entering their final year of study and the final stages of their required major terminal degree projects are also eligible.
 It is expected that students nominated for the Presidential Fellowship will complete their degree requirements and graduate within the fellowship period.
 Graduate programs are strongly urged to provide support through graduation for any student awarded a Presidential Fellowship who does not complete their degree within the fellowship tenure period.

 All applicants must: